jasp-stats/jaspAudit/inst/help/auditBayesianWorkflow.md

   - Additional info: Annotates the figure with the mode and the credible interval.
 If a materiality is specified, annotates the figure with the materiality and includes a visualization of the Bayes factor via a proportion wheel.
 - Posterior predictive: Produces a plot of the predictions of the posterior distribution.
 - Sampling objectives: Produces a bar chart comparing the materiality, upper bound on the misstatement and most likely error (MLE).
-- Scatter plot: Produces a scatter plot comparing book values of the selection against their audit values.
-Observations that are in error are colored in red.
-  - Display correlation: Adds the correlation between the book values and the audit values to the plot.
-  - Display item ID's: Adds the item ID's to the plot.

 ### References
 ---